BDC Hamburger Icon

 Open row

-One of the key principles behind the directive is the internal market clause, which ensures e-commerce businesses have to follow the law only of the EU member state in which they are established and not the laws of any state where their services are accessible.
-The directive also strives to prevent unfair discrimination against those who use e-commerce businesses online within the EU and covers these services: online information services, online selling of products/services, online advertising and entertainment services.
+• Internal market clause: One of the directive’s fundamental principles is the internal market clause, which ensures that e-commerce businesses only have to follow the laws of the EU member state in which they are established, rather than the laws of every state where their services are accessible.

-While the regulations are written to present strict guidelines, another goal is to expand e-commerce throughout the common market.
-Staying atop of commission guidance is essential for best practices on the continent.
+Although the regulations are written to present strict guidelines, another goal is to expand e-commerce throughout the common market.
+Staying on top of commission guidance is essential for best practices in Europe.

 author image